top of page

 Small Flame – BS EN ISO 11925-2:2020

-The Small Flame test method determines the potential maximum total heat release of a product when completely burned, regardless of its end use.
-This determines the absolute value of the heat of combustion for a product without accounting for inherent product variability.
+The Small Flame test assesses the maximum potential heat release of a product when completely burned, disregarding its intended use.
+It offers valuable insights into the absolute heat of combustion for a product.
+This approach does not account for inherent material variability but focuses on baseline characteristics.

 Calorific Value – BS EN ISO 1716:2018